tianrengao/SqueezeWave/README.md

 ## SqueezeWave: High-Quality Efficient Neural Audio Synthesis
+By Tianren Gao *, Bohan Zhai *, Flora Xue, Daniel Rothchild, Bichen Wu, Joseph Gonzalez, and Kurt Keutzer (UC Berkeley)

-We proposed a new model called SqueezeWave which achieves more than 25X speed up than WaveGlow without lossing performance.
-This is the implememtation of SqueezeWave.  (modified 12/30/2019)
+We propose a new model called SqueezeWave which achieves 60x - 332x MAC reduction over WaveGlow without performance loss.

-The link of WaveGlow is here: https://github.com/NVIDIA/waveglow

-The paper of WaveGlow is here: https://arxiv.org/abs/1811.00002

-The paper of SqueezeWave is here: TODO
+Link to the paper: TODO

-The demo of SqueezeWave is here: TODO
+Audio samples of SqueezeWave is here: TODO

 We introduce 4 variants of SqueezeWave model in our paper.
 See the table below.